-For the January 1, 2012 through December 31, 2014 performance period, the Company ranked 6th in TSR among its airline peer group and in the 98th percentile versus entities in the S&P Index.
-The Committee therefore approved payouts to the Named Executive Officers at 150% of target.
+For the January 1, 2013 through December 31, 2015 performance period, the Company ranked 6th in TSR among its airline peer group and above the 90th percentile versus entities in the S&P 500 Index.
+The Committee therefore approved payouts in 2016 to the Named Executive Officers at 150% of target.